Travel by Bus From Singapore to Malacca (Melaka)

 When beer is only 90c a bottle, what could be better?

-As we walked alongside the river, we came across a bar called the Idlers Corner.
+Walking alongside the river, we encountered a bar called the Idlers Corner.
 Ordering a beer for 90c a bottle.
 Fantastic.

 Enjoying a beer at Idler’s Corner

-Terry got talking to the barman who was from Pakistan and soon the chatter turned to cricket.
-It turns out Pasha played cricket at a high level in Pakistan.
-So he and Terry were quite happy chatting old cricket stories.
+Terry started talking to the barman, who was from Pakistan, and soon, the chatter turned to cricket.
+It turns out Pasha played cricket at a high level in Pakistan, so he and Terry were quite happy chatting old cricket stories.

 Pasha then asked us to come and take a look behind the fence.